noahehall/theBookOfNoah/gcp/readme.md

       - different zones can be part of the same subnet
       - can dynamically increase the size of a subnet by expanding the ranges of IPs allocated to it
     - routing tables: used to forward traffic from one instance to another within the same network without requiring an external IP address
-    - firewal: are globally distributed, you can restrict access to instances both incoming and outging traffic
+    - firewall: are globally distributed, you can restrict access to instances both incoming and outging traffic
       - metadata tags on compute engines
     - VPC Peering: interconnect networks in GCP projects
     - shared VPC:  share a network or individual subnets with other GCP projects